Modern Slavery Act

 Our Supply Chain

-Capco has a Procurement Policy and procedures to support employees in achieving best value whilst minimising risk when procuring goods, services and works.
-A working group regularly monitors the effectiveness of the Procurement Policy.
-Capco’s Supply Chain Policy (which is available to view on our corporate website) sets out the ethical standards we require our suppliers to uphold and specifically addresses modern slavery and human trafficking.
-Should we believe that a supplier is not undertaking adequate action to prevent modern slavery or human trafficking, or is practising in breach of Capco’s policies or legislation, then the contract or engagement with the supplier would be terminated immediately.
+Shaftesbury Capital’s Supply Chain Policy and Supplier Code of Conduct (which are available to view on our corporate website) set out the ethical standards we require our suppliers to uphold and specifically addresses modern slavery and human trafficking.
+Should we believe that a supplier is not undertaking adequate action to prevent modern slavery or human trafficking or is practising in breach of Shaftesbury Capital’s policies or legislation, then the contract or engagement with the supplier would be terminated immediately.

 Training

-On joining Capco all permanent and fixed term contract employees are made aware of modern slavery and human trafficking, as part of the formal induction process.
+On joining Shaftesbury Capital all permanent and fixed term contract employees are made aware of modern slavery and human trafficking, as part of the formal induction process.
 All employees are made aware of the Group’s policies and procedures including those on financial crime, whistleblowing, diversity and inclusion, health and safety and anti-bullying and harassment.
 All employees are required to review and confirm their understanding of company policies on an annual basis.
-Bespoke training on modern slavery and human trafficking will continue to be provided to relevant employees and included as part of the formal induction process for new employees.

 Activities To Date

-• Provided bespoke mandatory training to all employees on Anti-Harassment and Discrimination.
+• Provided bespoke mandatory modern slavery training to all employees.

-• Capco remains an active member of the Construction Clients Leadership Group (“CCLG”) and participates in a working group to raise industry awareness of the risk of modern slavery in the construction sector and drive best practice.
+• Shaftesbury Capital remains an active member of the Construction Clients Leadership Group (“CCLG”) and participates in a working group to raise industry awareness of the risk of modern slavery in the construction sector and drive best practice.

-• Remained a Construction, Logistics and Community Safety (“CLOCS”) champion, committed to actively promoting and implementing the national CLOCS standard on our development sites, which includes our small works projects at Covent Garden.
+• Remained a Construction, Logistics and Community Safety (“CLOCS”) champion, committed to actively promoting and implementing the national CLOCS standard on our development sites.

-• Consideration of prospective suppliers’ approach to combatting modern slavery continued to be integral to the Capco Procurement Policy and tender review process.
+• Consideration of prospective suppliers’ approach to combatting modern slavery continued to be integral to the Shaftesbury Capital Procurement Policy and tender review processes.

-To date, Capco has identified no occurrences of modern slavery or human trafficking in our supply chains.
+To date, Shaftesbury Capital has identified no occurrences of modern slavery or human trafficking in our supply chains.

 Future Activities

-Capco recognises that tackling modern slavery and human trafficking requires constant monitoring and vigilance.
-During the year ahead we aim to continue to build on the work to date.
-Capco will continue its work as an active member of the CCLG Working Group to drive engagement between the construction industry and government on the key issues of regulation, enforcement and prevention during 2023 and beyond.
+Shaftesbury Capital will continue its work as an active member of the Construction Clients Leadership Group (CCLG) Working Group to drive engagement between the construction industry and government on the key issues of regulation, enforcement and prevention during 2024 and beyond.

-We intend to further our ongoing engagement with our applicable suppliers on modern slavery by encouraging them to train their own suppliers on the relevant policies they have in place and raise awareness of modern slavery and human trafficking throughout the supply chain.
+We intend to further our ongoing engagement on modern slavery with our relevant suppliers as part of in person seminars that are planned for 2024.
+We will also encourage our suppliers to train their own suppliers on the relevant policies they have in place and raise awareness of modern slavery and human trafficking throughout the supply chain.

 Evaluating Performance

 Whilst we believe that the risk of modern slavery within our direct operations is low, we recognise the need to set best practice standards for our supply chain and to regularly monitor and evaluate their performance.
-We remain committed to demonstrating strong environmental, social and governance practices, in conjunction with our ESC Strategy.
-In the year ahead we will continue to raise the awareness of modern slavery with our employees, engage with and review supplier performance.
+We will track the number of modern slavery instances reported to our business.
+We have also set a KPI to ensure that 100 per cent of our employees complete annual modern slavery training.

 Approval